 Remembrance Day Australia is celebrated on November 11, but is still not a public holiday.
 Today, Australians remember the soldiers who died in various wars, starting with the First World War.
-This is a bright and sad holiday dedicated to the soldiers who gave their lives and health to protect the nation.
+This solemn and poignant holiday is held in honor of those who gave their lives and health to protect the nation.

-The first name of the date is Armistice Day.
-After the end of World War II, it acquired its current name.
-This was supported not only by the Australian, but also by the British government.
-Remembrance Day Australia was first celebrated in 1931.
+The first name of the date was Armistice Day.
+After World War II, the name was changed to Remembrance Day Australia and it was adopted by the Australian and British governments.
+It was first celebrated in 1931.

-- Interestingly, half-mast flags are always hoisted first and lowered last.
-They are also never elevated at night;
+- Flags are hoisted first and lowered last and are never elevated at night.

-- in the second half of the 20th century, Australia participated in almost all conflicts in Asia.
-Among them are the Korean and Vietnam Wars.
+- During the 20th century, Australia was involved in many Asian conflicts, including the Korean and Vietnam Wars.

 Remembrance in Australia is observed on November 11 each year.